 1. What is a local levy?

-a.
-A local property tax passed by voters of a school district that generates tax revenue for local school districts.
-All money generated by school district levies goes directly to the school district to pay for enhancements to the state funded basic education.
+A local property tax passed by voters of a school district that generates revenue for the local school district.
+All money generated by school district levies goes directly to the school district to pay for enhancements to the state-funded basic education.
 By voting for a local levy, voters are voting for an additional property tax in their district.

 2. How many school districts have a local school levy?